mbrown1413/japanese-guide/docs/guide.md

 characters, but at this stage you don't need to be able to recall them with 100% accuracy.
 Being able to read hiragana quickly and accurately will come over time, after you actually _use_ it for a while, and you'll be using it a lot.
-You should be somewhat familiar with katakana too, but is less important at this stage since it isn't essential for moving on to learning grammar.
+You should be somewhat familiar with katakana too, but it is less important at this stage since it isn't essential for moving on to learning grammar.

 **How to learn** - There are tons of guides out there with mnemonics.
 Just pick one that clicks with you.